 Why you should watch: Before "Raised With Wolves" came "I Am Mother," which also deals with the notion of robots raising humans.
 This Australian indie film stars Hilary Swank and features the voice of Rose Byrne; the story is well-written and relative newcomer Grant Sputore does an excellent job of directing, keeping your attention focused, right up until the plot twist at the end.
 It's simple and very effective.

-Synopsis: Dom Cobb (Leonardo DiCaprio) is a skilled thief, the absolute best in the dangerous art of extraction, stealing valuable secrets from deep within the subconscious during the dream state, when the mind is at its most vulnerable.
+Synopsis: Dom Cobb (Leonardo DiCaprio) is a skilled thief and the absolute best in the dangerous art of extraction: stealing valuable secrets from deep within the subconscious during the dream state when the mind is at its most vulnerable.
 His rare ability has made him a coveted player in this treacherous new world of corporate espionage, but it has also made him an international fugitive and cost him everything he has ever loved.
-Now Cobb is being offered a chance at redemption.
-One last job could give him his life back but only if he can accomplish the impossible: their task is not to steal an idea, but to plant one.
+Now, Cobb is being offered a chance at redemption.
+One last job could give him his life back — but only if he can accomplish the impossible: his task is not to steal an idea, but to plant one.
 If they succeed, it could be the perfect crime.